 Conclusion

 Three final thoughts.
 It’s best to try to diversify your diet as much as possible.
 Eat whole fruits and vegetables and minimize processed foods.
-Lastly, use supplements to fill in the gaps whenever necessary.
+And of course, supplementing in order to fill in the gaps whenever necessary.